 Nobody wants to start sneezing the minute they enter their home.
 But dust is the biggest cause for sneezes and unfortunately a common appearance.
-Here are some reasons why your home is full with dust particles, accompanied with helpful tips and information:
+Here are some reasons why your home is full of dust particles, accompanied with helpful tips and information:

 The most common reason for dusty homes is actually improper cleaning.
 Cleaning up with a feather duster does reduce dust, but it doesn’t get fully rid of it.
 That is why you should also use a wet cloth and vacuum cleaner on a weekly basis.